openmotics/plugins/mqtt-client/README.md

 feedback and/or contributions.
 Please only use this plugin if you know what you're doing and if you're willing to debug issues you might encounter.
 As always, feel free to report issues and/or make pull requests.

-## Todo

-* Find/create a way of installing pip packages in a non-hacked way
-* Make things more configurable (e.g. filter certain events)

 ## Configuration

 ```